Escherbach/Seq-Roadmap/README.md

 Given that the sensitivity of sequencing is determined by the relative amount of nucleic acid material, a key empirical question is what the typical fraction of the target is in relevant clinical samples.
 The literature on SARS-CoV-2 reported relatively wide ranges on this variable, but the typical abundance in samples of interest such as upper nasal, nasopharyngeal and saliva was between 0.01% (or one fragment in 10,000) and 0.001% (one in 100,000).

 We can determine the approximate number of reads required for a given target fraction.
-For example, to have a probability of seeing at least one read > 0.999 we will require > 3.5M reads without rRNA depletion.
+For example, to have a probability of 99.9% of detecting at least one read > 0.999 we will require > 3.5M reads without rRNA depletion.
 Below, we see the same plot with target fraction used to calculate expected Ct values from a qPCR test assuming 10ng of total material (and parameters others similar to the simulation shown above):

 <img src="https://lh4.googleusercontent.com/Cp_pOT9M-XlZKXdG4uzo6l3vzfK5ubauwzAMtLXIIuwJOAuukXWvvCUPKDL_NAr52syC3coTVcwnGmBUZJX36ZrJ7POuPox2uadYMB-bJQ073jP6yPJCJ-df2QSesSl922l7Qhj_yigMcqE0I88Ys2c" style="zoom:33%;" />